A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Conclusion

 We presented an Eulerian, multi-physics framework for long-term contrail evolution that retains two moments of the population-balance equation (PBE), thereby ensuring conservation of particle number and mass.
 The model incorporates spatiotemporally varying, nonlinear diffusion coefficients to represent diffusion-blocking effects, a novel settling-velocity formulation that accounts for bulk settling in turbulent flows, a tracking-field equation for habit dynamics coupled to microphysical growth and gravitational settling, and a recently-proposed discretization approach that improves numerical efficiency and accuracy compared to conventional solvers.
 Under mild regularity assumptions the governing system admits a separable structure, which is well suited for large-scale simulations by striking a favorable balance between accuracy and computational cost.

-The framework is readily extensible: at modest additional cost it can be applied to the full vertical plane (e.g., an $x$--$z$ domain to explicitly account for wind shear), while tube-based integral approximations provide a practical pathway to reduce the expense of full spatio-temporal 3D integrations.

-Microphysical fidelity may be increased by augmenting the growth and habit-dynamics terms to include habit-specific ventilation corrections, aggregation and morphological evolution, e.g., hollowing or branching which directly modifies deposition density.
+{Notably, the vertical solver can be extended to treat particle mass explicitly and represent polydispersity; with low-parameter closures, the additional computational cost remains modest.
+Moreover, microphysical fidelity may be increased by augmenting the growth and habit-dynamics terms to include habit-specific ventilation corrections, and morphological evolution (e.g., hollowing or branching) which directly modifies deposition density.}

 We suggest prioritizing the calibration of model parameters that carry the largest uncertainties by tuning against available contrail observations (for example, in-plume measurements or radiative-forcing diagnostics).
-Both theoretical analysis and numerical experiments indicate that the newly introduced ingredients, particularly bulk settling and explicit habit dynamics, can substantially influence integral plume properties.
+Both theoretical analysis and numerical experiments indicate that the newly introduced ingredients, particularly bulk settling and explicit habit dynamics, may considerably influence integral plume properties.
 In particular (supported by the extensive set of simulations conducted throughout this study), the habit-resolving model exhibits notable absolute deviations in averaged ice water content (IWC) relative to a spherical-particle baseline.
-Nonetheless, both the sign and magnitude of this deviation may vary considerably depending on whether the ice crystals are in growth or sublimation phases.
+Nonetheless, both the sign and magnitude of this deviation may vary depending on whether the ice crystals are in growth or sublimation phases.
 Moreover, it is hypothesized that the sign and magnitude are further modulated by the representation of more detailed habit morphologies and additional microphysical processes.
 Accordingly, more definitive conclusions must await further research in this area.

+{Furthermore, high-fidelity, tube-based integral solvers can be readily employed as a practical approach to extend the present model to large-scale, real-world scenarios.
+Although the development of such solvers was not the primary objective of this study, a tube-based solver can simulate the entire target geographical domain simultaneously; consequently, the computational cost does not directly scale with the number of aircraft, but only with the number of occupied tubes and the horizontal resolution.
+As discussed, a tube-based solver based on the present framework can be substantially fast, and 2D ADE solvers are also well known for their low computational cost.
+This property constitutes an additional advantage of the Eulerian framework adopted here.}